Early-universe constraints on the electron mass: Introduction

 Within the \lcdm\ framework (see, e.g., Ref.~\cite{Peebles:2024txt}), one can compute key cosmological observables, including the Cosmic Microwave Background (CMB) anisotropy spectra, the matter power spectrum, and the primordial light-element abundances produced during Big Bang Nucleosynthesis (BBN)~\cite{Grohs:2023voo,Cooke:2024nqz}.
 These predictions have been extensively tested.
 In particular, the CMB has been measured with high precision by \emph{Planck}~\cite{Planck:2018nkj,Planck:2018vyg}, yielding some of the tightest constraints on the parameters of the standard cosmological model.

-It is usually assumed that fundamental constants retain the same values throughout cosmic history, but it is well motivated to test this assumption observationally.
-As an example, variations of the electron mass $m_e$ relative to its laboratory value have been studied in Refs.~\cite{Toda:2024ncp,Toda:2025kcq,Smith:2025icl}.
+It is usually assumed that fundamental constants and symmetries are invariant throughout cosmic history, but it is well motivated to test this assumption observationally, see for example~\cite{Yoo:2002vw,Uzan:2024ded,Baryakhtar:2024rky, Baryakhtar:2025uxs,Barenboim:2026ocd}.
+As an example, variations of the electron mass $m_e$ relative to its laboratory value have been studied in Refs.~\cite{Seto:2024cgo,Toda:2025dzd,Toda:2024ncp,Toda:2025kcq,Smith:2025icl}.
 Those works showed that $m_e$ affects Thomson scattering and hence the CMB anisotropy spectra, implying that $m_e$ at recombination must be close to its present value, with allowed deviations at the percent level (depending on the adopted datasets and cosmological model extensions).

 In this work we probe earlier times, when the temperature of the electromagnetic plasma was comparable to $m_e$, i.e.\ at the MeV scale.
 This epoch encompasses both neutrino decoupling and BBN.
 As we discuss below, each process is sensitive to $m_e$, providing complementary constraints on the electron mass in the early Universe.
+We also stress that the electron mass effects on BBN have been partially discussed in Ref.~\cite{Seto:2022xgx}, although with a focus on the solution of the Hubble tension.
+Let us emphasize that in our analysis we investigate the effect of a variation of $m_e$ only and we do not concurrently vary other fundamental constants.